Starling Bank Limited

 Risk management

-The overarching direction of the Board is to take risk consciously and methodically in order to deliver the Starling’s strategic and business objectives, while demonstrating management of material risks to levels that preserve financial and operational resilience, and which ensure the ongoing confidence of customers, regulators and investors.
+The Board actively promotes the long-term sustainable success of the Group.
+Its overarching direction is to take risk consciously and methodically in order to deliver Starling’s strategic objectives, while demonstrating management of material risks to levels that preserve financial and operational resilience.
+This ensures the ongoing confidence of customers, regulators and investors.

 Miscellaneous lines of code